 Interpret your Impact Analysis chart

-The Impact Analysis chart can help you discover how triggering one event can effect the frequency at which your users fire other events.
+The Impact Analysis chart helps you discover how triggering one event affects the frequency at which your users fire other events.

 Interpret the results of your Impact Analysis chart

-The Impact Analysis chart plots the outcome event on a relative n-day basis, from the time each user triggered the treatment event for the first time.
-Amplitude lines up each user's relative timeline for you, so you can easily see the pattern.
-The center line represents the day or week the users first triggered the event.
+The Impact Analysis chart plots the outcome event on a relative n-day basis, starting from the first time each user triggered the treatment event.
+Amplitude aligns each user's relative timeline so you can see the pattern.
+The center line represents the day or week users first triggered the event.

 Choose your metric

-Amplitude gives you a choice of four different metrics when viewing an Impact Analysis chart: average, active percentage, frequency, and properties.
+Amplitude offers four metrics for the Impact Analysis chart: average, active percentage, frequency, and properties.

 Average

-When using Average, the chart's Y axis will show the mean number of times that users triggered the outcome event in each n-relative-day/n-relative-week interval.
-Only users who triggered the event at least once are counted.
+When you use Average, the chart's Y axis shows the mean number of times users triggered the outcome event in each n-relative-day or n-relative-week interval.
+Amplitude counts only users who triggered the event at least once.
 Hover over each data point to see how many users triggered the outcome event at least once in each interval.

 Active %

-Here, the Y axis will represent the percentage of people who triggered the outcome event at least once in each n-relative-day/n-relative-week interval.
-Users who triggered any active event in that interval will be included.
+The Y axis shows the percentage of people who triggered the outcome event at least once in each n-relative-day or n-relative-week interval.
+Amplitude includes users who triggered any active event in that interval.
 Hover over each data point to see how many users triggered the outcome event at least once in each interval.

-In the example below, 160,836 users were active the day after favoriting a song for the first time; 85.1% played a song or video.
+In the example below, 160,836 users were active the day after favoriting a song for the first time, and 85.1% played a song or video.

 Frequency

-With this metric, the chart's Y axis will show the distribution of the number of times people triggered the outcome event at least once in each n-relative-day/n-relative-week interval.
+The chart's Y axis shows the distribution of the number of times people triggered the outcome event at least once in each n-relative-day or n-relative-week interval.

 In the example below, 15,085 users played four songs or videos on the seventh day after favoriting a song for the first time.